Molotow Club

 The Molotow music club is one of the most famous and popular live music venues in Germany.
-It is located on the Reeperbahn, in St. Pauli, Hamburg.
+Since March 2025, it is located on Reeperbahn 136, in St. Pauli, Hamburg.

+The venue has a second smaller stage in the basement called Top Ten Bar, named in honor of the Top Ten Club.

 The Molotow won numerous "Club of the year" and "Best National live music Venue" awards.
 Intro magazine has the Molotow in their Best Club-Top 5 list regularly.
 Biggest German music paper Musikexpress named it third best club.